sergeynordicresults/sergeynordicresults.github.io/index.md

 ----------------

-BUT with ZELENSKY we lived MUUUUCH better:
+BUT with ZELENSKY we lived MUUUUCH better

+What he already did:
-1. roads
+1. new roads everywhere
-2. the Дiя ("Action") application
+2. the Дiя (translated as "Action") application (passport and driving licence in a mobile phone)
 3. investments from other countries
+4. new government, 51% and more from his team (because all old are completely corrupted)

+What Zelensky promised to do:
+1. electronic voting for a president (just like in Estonia and better)
+2. put Poroshenko in prison

+What I wish he would do:
+1. WHEN people in liberated Bucha tell "we need this and this" INSTEAD "I will talk with your mayor" BETTER "ok, we will make an application where all people could post proposals to what they need"

 </pre></details></blockquote>